fetchyfox/jr-react-dev-exercise/README.md

 ## Submitting and Testing
+This exercise is designed to be a self-contained stand alone project.
+Your submission should not require the use of any special environment variables or keys.
 Please submit your completed coding challenge to [engineering@fetchyfox.com](mailto:engineering@fetchyfox.com) and include your name.

 Either include the link to a public repo (GihHub, BitBucket, etc) or as a single attached compressed file.